jonthemoron/pokeemerald-expansion/README.md

 <!-- If you want to re-record or change these gifs, here are some notes that I used: https://files.catbox.moe/05001g.md -->

+This is a current project intended to demake Pokemon Diamond, Pearl, and Platinum onto a GBA platform in gen-2 style by utilizing pokeemerald-expansion.
 **`pokeemerald-expansion`** is a GBA ROM hack base that equips developers with a comprehensive toolkit for creating Pokémon ROM hacks. **`pokeemerald-expansion`** is built on top of [pret's `pokeemerald`](https://github.com/pret/pokeemerald) decompilation project. **It is not a playable Pokémon game on its own.**

 # [Features](FEATURES.md)